In this guide

 Building a well-diversified investment portfolio from the ground up takes time and effort.
 But the task is much easier these days thanks to the rapidly expanding universe of exchange-traded funds (ETFs).

-ETFs are a type of low-cost managed fund that can be bought and sold on the Australian Securities Exchange (ASX) just like shares.
+ETFs are a type of low-cost managed fund that can be bought and sold on the Australian Securities Exchange (ASX) and Cboe Australia, just like shares.
+Cboe is an alternative trading exchange to the ASX.

 Who’s using ETFs and why

-The number of Australians investing in ETFs is expected to top 2 million in 2023, up from 420,000 four years earlier, according to the 2022 Beta Shares/Investment Trends annual Exchange Traded Funds Report.
+The number of Australians investing in ETFs is expected to top 3 million in 2026, with 411,000 first-time investors in 2025 alone, according to the 2025 Beta Shares/Investment Trends annual ETF Report.
+The report estimates ETFs now comprise 17% of the average investment portfolio, the highest amount on record.

-Even though the number of SMSF investors in ETFs continues to grow strongly, the average age of new adopters is under 40.
+As the number of SMSF investors in ETFs continues to grow strongly, tech-savvy millennials are leading the way.
+The average age of new adopters is under 40.

 What investments do they offer?

-As the market develops, thematic ETFs are becoming available covering global companies in emerging sectors such as artificial intelligence (AI), robotics, cybersecurity, gaming, energy transition metals and cryptocurrency.
-High income ETFs are popular, as are ethical or sustainable investments, especially among younger investors.
+As the market develops, thematic ETFs are becoming available, covering global companies in emerging sectors such as artificial intelligence (AI), robotics, cybersecurity, gaming, energy transition metals and cryptocurrency.
+High-income ETFs are popular, as are gold and precious metals, and ethical or sustainable investments, especially among younger investors.

 You can also use ETFs to invest in infrastructure, commodities and currency, assets that were previously difficult for individuals to access.